UNINETTSigma2/documentation/training/material/2021-autumn/notes-day1.md

 - how do I exit the example-job.sh
     - Do you mean exit the file or cancel the job?
-    - exit the file, im unable to come back to the commad line
+    - exit the file, I'm unable to come back to the command line
        - did you open it with vim? if yes, then type ESCAPE, then type ":q!" (no saving) or ":wq" (with saving) and hit ENTER
        - I opened with vim, but the ESCAPE wq does not work, it just gets written in the file
        - try several times ESCAPE, then type ":wq" - it should work. otherwise one "brutal" way out is to close the terminal and reconnect to Saga
-       - unfortunately it still doesnt work, am I supposed to write it at the top of the file or at the bottom or where?
+       - unfortunately it still doesn't work, am I supposed to write it at the top of the file or at the bottom or where?
 Nothing really happens when i type ESCAPE
-         - we can also go to a breakout room and look at it via screenshare? when you hit escape, vim should go out of "insert mode" and then whatever you type should show up at the bottom of the screen as command to vim, not as something you type. please also double check that this is really vim and not perhaps nano.
+         - we can also go to a breakout room and look at it via screen-share? when you hit escape, vim should go out of "insert mode" and then whatever you type should show up at the bottom of the screen as command to vim, not as something you type. please also double check that this is really vim and not perhaps nano.
-         - when i hit escape and try to type something i just get "error not an editor command" and thats it.
-I just ended the session because I dont know what else I can do
+         - when i hit escape and try to type something i just get "error not an editor command" and that's it.
+I just ended the session because I dint know what else I can do
              - does it show "Not an editor command:" and then something behind that that would give us clues?
-             - ok, I see that session ended.
-Well, happy to look at it on screenshare in a breakout room or after the course.
+             - OK, I see that session ended.
+Well, happy to look at it on screen-share in a breakout room or after the course.
 If yes, please write at the bottom (I am watching there)

 - What is Slurm?
     - <https://slurm.schedmd.com/>